 IEC 62061 and ISO 13849-1 (under revision) specify requirements for the design and implementation of safety-related control systems of machinery.
 The use of either of these standards, in accordance with their scopes, can be presumed to fulfil the relevant essential safety requirements.
-Table 1 summarises the scopes of IEC 62061 and ISO 13849-1(under revision).
+Table 1 summarises the scopes of IEC 62061 and ISO 13849 1(under revision).
+IEC/TR 62061-1 provides guidance on the application of IEC 62061 and ISO 13849-1 in the design of safety-related control systems for machinery.

-NOTE ISO 13849-1 is currently under preparation by ISO TC 199 and CEN TC 114.
+NOTE 1SO 13849-1 is currently under preparation by ISO TC 199 and CEN TC 114.

-Table 1 - Recommended application of IEC 62061 and ISO 13849-1(under revision)
+Table 1-Recommended application of IEC 62061 and ISO 13849-1(under revision)

-Technology implementing the safety- related control function(s) ISO 13849-1 (under revision) IEC 62061 Α Non electrical, e.g. hydraulics X Not covered В Electromechanical, e.g. relays, or non complex electronics Restricted to designated architectures (see Note 1) and up to PL=e All architectures and up to SIL 3 С Complex electronics, e.g. programmable Restricted to designated architectures (see Note 1) and up to PL=d All architectures and up to SIL 3 D A combined with B Restricted to designated architectures (see Note 1) and up to PL=e X see Note 3 E C combined with B Restricted to designated architectures (see Note 1) and up to PL=d All architectures and up to SIL 3 F C combined with A, or C combined with A and B X see Note 2 X see Note 3
+Ion electrical, e.g. hydraulics Iectromechanical, e.g. relays, or non omplex electronics complex electronics, e.g. programmable - combined with B - combined with B - combined with A, or C combined with X Restricted to designated architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up to PL=d Restricted to designated architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up to PL=e Not covered All architectures and up to SIL 3 All architectures and up to SIL 3 X see Note 3 omplex electronics complex electronics, e.g. programmable combined with B combined with B architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up to PL=d Restricted to designated architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up All architectures and up to SIL 3 X see Note 3 combined with B architectures (see Note 1) and up to PL=d Restricted to designated architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up X see Note 3 E C Combined with B architectures (see Note 1) and up to PL=e Restricted to designated architectures (see Note 1) and up E C A architectures (see Note 1) and up All exchite sturges and up to Oll 0 A combined with A or C combined with to PL=d All architectures and up to SIL 3 X 2 in all and B X see Note 2 X see Note 3 CO OZ TIZO